theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/documentation/introduction.md

 yunIO comes with an embedded Web UI, the yunIO Designer, that can be accessed through a standard web browser.
 A Windows service enables connectivity with SAP. <br>
 The yunIO service is installed on a local or cloud-hosted Windows server environment. <br>
-If yunIO is installed on a local server environment, a Gateway instance of your choice (e.g. Microsoft om-premises data gateway) can be used to securely tunnel the connection. <br>
+If yunIO is installed on a local server environment, a Gateway instance of your choice (e.g. Microsoft on-premises data gateway) can be used to securely tunnel the connection. <br>

 ![yunIO-Components](../assets/images/yunio/documentation/theobald-software_architecture_yunio.png){:class="img-responsive" width="800px" }